-We recognize that you are likely to have questions, particularly since this is the first announcement of SARA availability.
+We recognize that you are likely to have questions, particularly since SARA is a new program.
 A dedicated email address has been established at SM.RD.Decoupling@usda.gov.
-You may also contact Mike Resnik, Asset Management Division, Director at 202.430.3114.
+You may also contact Mike Resnik, Asset Management Division Director, at 202.430.3114.

-Attachment 1: Fiscal Year 2024 Section 521 Stand Alone Rental Assistance (SARA) Contract Information and Eligibility
+Attachment 1: Fiscal Year 2025 Section 521 Stand Alone Rental Assistance (SARA) Contract Information and Eligibility

 The United States Department of Agriculture announces new authority, provided in the Consolidated Appropriations Act of 2024, to decouple Rural Housing Service (RHS) (hereinafter the "Agency") rental assistance (RA) from direct loans for maturing properties.
+The authority was extended in the American Relief Act, 2025 (Pub.
+L. 118-158).
 Previously, when an Agency-financed Multifamily Housing (MFH) Section 514/515 mortgage matured, the property was no longer eligible to receive RA.
-With the new decoupling authority, owners can apply to continue receiving long-term Stand Alone Rental Assistance (SARA) if they agree to continue operating their property as affordable housing after making their final Section 514/515 loan payment(s), during the term of the SARA contract.
+With the decoupling authority, owners can apply to continue receiving long-term Stand Alone Rental Assistance (SARA) if they agree to continue operating their property as affordable housing after making their final Section 514/515 loan payment(s), during the term of the SARA contract.

 SARA has emerged as an important strategy to preserve affordable housing for tenants while supporting rehabilitation and preservation of the Agency portfolio with outside financing.
-The Agency may provide SARA contracts to cover up to 1,000 units during FY24.
+The Agency may provide SARA contracts to cover up to 1,000 units under the current continuing resolution authority.
+If the authority is not included in future legislation, the Agency will not be able to offer SARA and will notify applicants accordingly.

-Borrowers with an Agency loan maturing between March 9, 2024, and September 30, 2024, may apply for a SARA contract with a minimum term of 10 years and a maximum term of 20 years.
-If the borrower has more than one loan on the property, all Agency loans must have a maturity date prior to September 30, 2024.
+Borrowers with an Agency loan maturing between October 1, 2024, and September 30, 2025, may apply for a SARA contract with a minimum term of 10 years and a maximum term of 20 years.
+If the borrower has more than one loan on the property, all Agency loans must have a maturity date prior to September 30, 2025.
 The decoupling authority is not available to owners/borrowers who submitted a final loan payment that has been processed by the Agency.
 Additionally, SARA contracts are not available to borrowers through the prepayment process or in conjunction with other Agency servicing actions.